gardener/etcd-backup-restore/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement for etcd-druid
+about: Suggest an enhancement for etcd-backup-restore

 ---